hissssst/pathex/guides/tutorials/path.md

 * Path-closure **must not** raise or throw if it's called with correct operation and argument tuple

-* Path-closure **must** be indempotent.
+* Path-closure **must** be idempotent.
 This means that path-closure must return the same result for the same inputs every time it's called.

 * Path-closure **should** not produce any side-effects.
 Thought it actually can produce side-effects, you shouldn't count on them.